Scofield Reservoir Fishing

 Special Regulations

-The trout limit at Scofield is eight fish.
-The reservoir is open to fishing year round and there are no special regulations on bait or techniques.
-Tributaries close to fishing on Jan 1 and reopen on the second Saturday of July, to protect spawning cutthroat.
-Upper Fish Creek, a major tributary, is one of Utah's best wild cutthroat streams.
+The reservoir is open to fishing year-round.
+Tributaries close to fishing on January 1 and reopen on the second Saturday of July to protect spawning cutthroat.
+Upper Fish Creek, a major tributary, is one of Utah’s best wild cutthroat streams.

 Seasonal Factors